eric8979/khu_note_2023_01/compiler/lexical_analysis.md

 #### Lexer
 - Lexical Analyzer
-- The first phase of compilation!
+- The first phase of Compilation!
 (Lexical analysis)
+- Turns the Source code into a stream of Tokens.
 - How to implement
 	- Write from scratch
 	- Use Lexical Analyzer Generator